DannyS95/chronotrack/README.md

 - **Goals** live under projects and represent the outcome you’re chasing.
 They only care about the tasks attached to them.
 - **Tasks** always belong to a project and may optionally belong to a goal.
 A task can be attached or detached from a goal, but:
   - You can’t attach tasks to goals that are already complete.
-  - Completed tasks can’t be attached to any goal.
+  - Completed tasks can’t be attached to any goal—tasks must remain active to be linked.
 - **Timers** belong to tasks.
 A task can have many timers (historical sessions plus the current run), but the service stops any active timer before marking the task `done`.

 ### Completion Rules

 - Marking a task `done` automatically stops its active timer.
 - When the last remaining task attached to a goal is marked `done`, the goal is automatically marked `complete`.
 You don’t have to call the goal completion endpoint manually—the domain service keeps goals and tasks in sync.
-- Project status is refreshed after every task update, so a project flips back to *active* or up to *complete* based on its goals and tasks.
+- Project status and progress metrics are recalculated after every task update, so projects immediately reflect the latest active/completed state of their goals and tasks.

 Put simply: **project → goals → tasks → timers** form a strict cascade.
 Completing work at the task level ripples up to goals and projects, while timers ensure time tracking stays accurate at the leaf node.